 This element seeks to improve coordination between land use and transportation planning, support the economic vitality of the community, promote smart growth to increase accessibility and mobility options available to people of all ages and abilities, protect and enhance the environment, promote energy conservation and improve quality of life and place.
-Tasks include creating and updating comprehensive and land use plans in urban and rural areas of McLean County, coordinating subject specific plans such energy planning, development reviews for consistency with land use and transportation plans, and technical assistance on implementation of the comprehensive plans.
+Tasks include creating and updating comprehensive and land use plans in urban and rural areas of McLean County, coordinating subject specific plans such energy planning, development reviews for consistency with land use and transportation plans, and technical assistance on implementation of the comprehensive plans and Transportation and Land Use Connection (TLC) program grants.
 Major work products for the fiscal year include consistency reviews, compilation of GIS data sets needed to conduct the regional comprehensive plan, spatial analysis and rural comprehensive plan for at least one rural community in McLean County.
-Work product could also include an interactive development review application.
+Work products could also include an interactive development review application, TLC grant Program, and data analysis in preparation of regional comprehesnive plan.